Whether you are a Fairtrade supporter, or a business, there are important things to know about how the FAIRTRADE Mark can be used.

 As Fairtrade has grown we have developed new ways to connect farmers to business to increase their Fairtrade sales, bring more Fairtrade benefits to them and give you more ways to support Fairtrade farmers through your shopping.

-Rather than focusing on all the ingredients for one final product, Fairtrade Sourcing Programs means companies can make big commitments to sourcing one or more specific commodities for use across their ranges, or even their whole business, without necessarily labelling the end product.
+Rather than focusing on all the ingredients for one final product, Fairtrade Sourcing 'Product' FSI or FSP means companies can make big commitments to sourcing one or more specific commodities for use across their ranges, or even their whole business, without necessarily labelling the end product.

-Farmers still receive all the Fairtrade benefits as with the FAIRTRADE Mark, including the protection of the Minimum price (wherever relevant) and the Fairtrade Premium.
+Farmers still receive all the benefits of Fairtrade as with the core FAIRTRADE Mark.
+This includes the protection of the Fairtrade Minimum Price (where relevant) and the Premium to choose how to invest in their community.